Leeewy/FastMapRendering/README.md

 }
 ```

 Next step is to write your own DefaultClusterRenderer class.
-All you need to do is copy all code from original class and add mManyMarkers flag.
+All you need to do is copy all code from original class from [Android Maps Utils API](https://github.com/googlemaps/android-maps-utils/blob/master/library/src/com/google/maps/android/clustering/view/DefaultClusterRenderer.java) and add mManyMarkers flag.
 You should set it while creating DefaultClusterRenderer object.

 Now you must change condition for run RenderTask: